apache/druid/docs/content/querying/multi-value-dimensions.md

 }
 ```

-That means col1's delimiter is "\u0001", col2's delimiter is "\u0002" and col3 has no delimiter(do not split).
+That means col1's delimiter is "\u0001", col2's delimiter is "\u0002" and col3 has no delimiter (do not split).
-If the multiValueDelimiter is null, the listDelimiter goes into effect.
+If the `multiValueDelimiter` is null, the listDelimiter goes into effect (all the dimension use listDelimiter to split).
-If the multiValueDelimiter is an empty map, that means disable the listDelimiter.
+If the `multiValueDelimiter` is an empty map, that means disable the listDelimiter (all the dimension do not split).

 This document describes the behavior of groupBy (topN has similar behavior) queries on multi-value dimensions when they